Elma-KG/AudioPlayer3/README.md

 ## Installation

 ### System requirements
-Have the followint installed on your system
+Have the following installed on your system
 - Java Development Kit (JDK)

 ## Project Structure